mrmcgrain/CoHort-6-Repo/githubWalkthrouh.md

 git remote -v     (tells what repo this folder is connected to) git reset         (undoes your stagged changes) git remote add origin "https://github.com/yourRepo/cohort-6     (re adds your repo to folder)

+-------------- NEW NEW NEW NEW -------------

+Folder Structure:
+Desktop
+   Dev
+        ClassRepo    : This is where we pull files in WORKING      : This is where we work out of

+ in ClassRepo/Cohort-6-repo
+ git remote -v should say https://github.com/mrmcgrain/CoHort-6-Repo (push)

+ in WORKING
+ git remote -v should say your github address

+ In VScode open folder Desktop / Dev right click classRepo  - Open in intergrated  terminal
+            git pull origin main
+    drag new files in to WORKING

+when you have uploads ready for github right click your WORKING folder
+      open in Intergrated Terminal
+            git push origin main